rcrajatchawla/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/oci-language-rest/oci-language-rest.md

 ### 2. Fork the Language APIs and OCI Credentials Environment.

-Fork the Langauge API collection in your workspace by navigating to Language API collection and clicking the "Fork" option.
+Fork the Language API collection in your workspace by navigating to Language API collection and clicking the "Fork" option.
 ![](./images/forkLangugeApi1.png)

 Enter name to indentify forked Language API collection, select the workspace you want to fork the collection to and click "Fork Collection".